PaolaMendozaV/PaolaMendozaV/README.md

 - 🌱 I’m currently learning JavaScript/React
 - 💬 Ask me about HTML5, CSS3 y JS.
 - 📫 How to reach me: https://www.linkedin.com/in/paolamendozavidal/
-- :crystal_ball:Fun Facts: sometimes i'm actress :see_no_evil:
+- :crystal_ball: Fun Facts: sometimes i'm actress :see_no_evil:

 **My basics are:**